sinistersnare/sinistersnare.github.io/content/post/05-against-globs.md

 # Globs in preludes #

 Preludes should be the only place that globs are used.
-Preludes are for, in my opinion, extension traits, and invisible traits that will not be named in the program otherwise.
+Preludes are for, in my opinion, extension traits and invisible traits that will not be named in the program otherwise.

 Preludes are a very privileged thing, and you should think twice about adding one to your library.
-It may be easier to simply
+I would say avoid adding one unless you are building a large framework that has a lot of extension traits.

 # Conclusion #